l-copeman/west-norwood-parenting/README.md

     * Email Address
     * Age of their children.
 * All fields are mandatory
-* The Submit button can be clicked when all inbformation has been entered.
+* The Submit button can be clicked when all information has been entered.

 ![Form Screenshot](documentation/form-screenshot.jpeg)